INTRODUCTION TO TJ

 A technical assistance guide for drug court judges on drug treatment services, Bureau of Justice Assistance (USA) While this guide was developed for drug court judges it has a lot a great information that would be of use to judges working with offenders who are addicted to drugs and/or alcohol in the mainstream court setting

 Innovative Approaches to Justice – the Neighbourhood Justice Experience.
-Monash University’s Centre for Court Innovation’s Civil Justice project teamed up with the Neighbourhood Justice Centre (a community court based in Collingwood, Melbourne) to create 6 modules (with short videos) that discuss the types of approaches used at the NJC and how these can be used in mainstream court settings.
+6 modules (with short videos) that discuss the types of approaches used at the Neighbourhood Justice Centre (Melbourne Australia) and how these can be used in mainstream court settings.

 A curriculum for judges on self -represented litigants (from the Centre on Court Access to Justice for all – a project of the National Centre for State Courts).
 The Centre also has some excellent webinars.